PipeWire/wireplumber/docs/daemon/configuration.md

 * `type`

   Required.
 Specifies the factory to be used for construction.
-  The only well-known factories at the moment of writing is: `si-adapter` and `si-simple-node-edpoint`.
+  The only well-known factories at the moment of writing is: `si-audio-adapter` and `si-simple-node-edpoint`.

 * `streams`